 I’m all about trying to eat less processed food when possible.
 However, in this case, we want to use regular ol’ peanut butter, like Skippy or JIF.
 The reason being that oils often separate in natural peanut butter.
 This makes it less suitable for our candy making purposes.

-I recommend storing your homemade buckeye candy in the fridge to keep them from melting or softening too much.
+I recommend storing your homemade buckeye candy in an airtight container in the fridge to keep them from melting or softening too much.
 My husband always keeps his candy in the fridge (homemade and store-bought) because he thinks it tastes better that way.
 I do have to admit that it is delicious chilled!

 You can also freeze these chocolate peanut butter balls for up to three months.
 A freezer bag does the trick perfectly, and allows you to take out a single serving any time a craving strikes.